rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

     return sadVoid;
 }
 ```
-You can have your own favorite `null` that is not `null` value, your can _define_ your own `undefined`.
+You can have your own favorite `null` that is not `null` value, you can _define_ your own `undefined`.
 Sky and your creativity are the limits.
 (I will spoil this party and say that I do not recommend doing it.)

 Bottom type that is not empty will cause language to be unsound.
-Allowing any value in bottom, I would call it insane.
+Allowing all values in the bottom type, I would call it insane.
 However, using _any_ type similar to TS' seems to the right thing to do in gradually typed languages and is common practice (e.g. Python does it too).
 Using `any` is like saying "hey, TS, please suspend type checking, I know what I am doing".
 This is the antithesis of type safety, but what else can TS do and maintain JS compatibility?